The State Organization Index provides an alphabetical listing of government organizations, including commissions, departments, and bureaus.

-DPH strongly encourage communities to pursue accreditation, and will provide technical assistance to communities interested in exploring/achieving accreditation.
+MDPH encourages communities to pursue accreditation and provides technical assistance to communities interested in exploring/achieving accreditation.

-MDPH is applying for National Public Health Accreditation from the Public Health Accreditation Board (PHAB).
-For information about the state’s accreditation activities, contact the Office of Performance Management and Quality Improvement (OPMQI).
-The office of PMQI is providing the leadership and coordination of efforts necessary to achieve accreditation and collaborates with the Office of Local and Regional Health in supporting local public health accreditation.
+MDPH has achieved accreditation status from the Public Health Accreditation Board.
+For information about MDPH accreditation activities, contact the Performance Management and Quality Improvement (PMQI) Program.
+The PMQI Program provides the leadership and coordination of efforts necessary to achieve accreditation and collaborates with the Office of Local and Regional Health in supporting local public health accreditation.